 photo credit: Joan E. Biren (c) JEB

-Hattie is a generous, powerful, feminist foremother whose artistic work over the decades cuts across multiple audiences and disciplines.
-For the 2017-2018 season, The Alvin Ailey American Dance Theater has re-staged Shelter, which includes hattie’s poem on homelessness, "Between a Rock and a Hard Place at the Intersection of Reduced Resources and Reverberating Rage."
+For the 2017-2018 season, The Alvin Ailey American Dance Theater re-staged Shelter, which included hattie’s poem on homelessness, "Between a Rock and a Hard Place at the Intersection of Reduced Resources and Reverberating Rage."
 Choreographed by Jawole Willa Jo Zollar and originally performed by Urban Bush Women in the late 1980s, AAADT first performed it in 1992.
 Here is a clip of a recent performance that features hattie’s words read by the incomparable Carl Hancock Rux.

 For decades, the profound artistic critiques of this award-winning poet have given our world light and sanity in dark and crazy times.
 Now it’s time for us to spread light and sanity to her.